mutiawhy/Final-Project/README.md

-## Data and Method
+## Data
-This Project examines the efficiency of various regression models: LM, SVR, LGBM, Random Forest Regressor and XGBoost Regressor for predicting the price of Uber and Lyft.

 Data for 17 days (from  November  26th to  December 18th, 2018 in Boston) is downloaded from Kaggle dataset .
+The dataset consists of two files, these files are car and weather dataset

+The target variable : Price
-Independent Variable: Type of Car, Name of Car , Source, Distance,  Destination, Hour, Weekdays (Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday) are derived from the date/time factor, Wind, Rain, Temperature, Pressure, and Humidity
+The independent variable: Type of Car, Name of Car , Source, Distance,  Destination, Hour, Weekdays (Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday) are derived from the date/time factor, Wind, Rain, Temperature, Pressure, and Humidity

 ## Step
 1. Data Prepocessing.
-I converted column containing epoch time to actual datetime in car and weather dataset then merged both of them.
-There were missing values in price and rain columns, i decided to drop the missing values in price column since i cant compute manually and for rain columns i filled these missing values with zero value which indicate there was no rain on that day.
+I have converted column containing epoch time to actual datetime in car and weather dataset then merged both of them.
+There were missing values in price and rain columns, i decided to drop the missing values in price column since the price can't be computed randomly and for rain column, I filled the missing values with zero value which indicate there was no rain on that day.
-I constructed new variables containing hour and day information from datetime variables for EDA purposes.Finally, I dropped some irrelevant data that isn't necessary and doesn't fit in the context of the problem that is trying to be solved
+I constructed new variables containing hour and day information from datetime variables in this stage for EDA purposes.
+Finally, I dropped some irrelevant data that weren't necessary and didn't fit in the context of the problem that was trying to be solved

 2. Feature Engineering.
 Since some algorithms can’t work with categorical data directly, Source, name ,day and hour columns that contain text values are need to be transformed to numerical values using one-hot encoding.
+I alse used standarscaler to standardize the unit of some data.

 3. Modelling
+I implemented various regression models: Linear Regression, SVR, LGBM, Random Forest Regressor and XGBoost Regressorand evaluated their performance on the test data and validation data using KFold.
+Hyperparameter tuning for the best model has been done with the help of RandomizedSearchCV.

 ## Result

-All models perform well and XGB Regressor with hyperparameter gives a minimum MAE amongst all models but i decided to choose Random Forest Regressor with hyperparameter.
+All models perform well and XGB Regressor with hyperparameter gives a minimum MA and RMSE amongst all models but i decided to choose Random Forest Regressor with hyperparameter.

 Name of car and distance are considered as the most significant variable for ride sharing price prediction in final model.

+This is how the model can be used in app
 ![image](https://user-images.githubusercontent.com/60774724/83336314-a4d2ba80-a2dc-11ea-8a9c-6879dd813030.png)